Why I Began Collecting

 As a figure collector, I focus on owning as much of a complete set as is reasonable, and I seem to buy a lot from a few series, namely Re:Zero, Kimiuso, Saekano, Vocaloid, and the "Fate" series.
 Although figures are seen as the pinnacle of goods on MFC, I also have a deep appreciation for original soundtracks and artwork.
 In the event that such goods aren't ever produced for a particular anime that I really liked, I feel either a great opportunity has been missed or the world has yet to experience what I have experienced...
 Read more!Click to hideIn the Spring of 2017, Tsuki ga Kirei (月がきれい) aired in Japan.
 It was an original animation with vibrant artwork, a feel-good OST, and a heartwarming story – second only to Kimi no Na wa (君の名は。) from my point of view.
 Sadly, you will find that only 6 media were released after this show's conclusion.
 So, I am sharing this anecdote with you, in hopes that I can spark your interest.
 In summary, it was a masterpiece.

 Aside from collecting, I've had a passion for piano since I was enrolled into lessons as a young boy.
 At one time, I was composing melodies left and right, but somewhere along the way I wrote my last note...
 Nevertheless, I developed an affinity for well-composed, well-recorded, and faithfully-reproduced music.
-Over time, my distaste for the music being released in America and enjoyment of anime led me to the discovery of Japan's music.
-These days I'm often learning new pieces on the piano from my favorite anime's original soundtracks.
+Over time, my distaste for the music being released in America and enjoyment of anime led to my discovery of Japanese composers.
+These days, I'm often learning new pieces on the piano from my favorite anime's original soundtracks.

 (Click on photo for MFC page)